Gabe Norwood: National team career

 Norwood was a member of the national basketball team of the Philippines that represented the country in the 2007 William Jones Cup, and in the FIBA Asia Championship 2007.

 In 2008, Norwood was again named to the Philippine Training Pool headed by Coach Yeng Guiao for future international competitions.
 He saw action and his team finished 8th overall in the 2009 FIBA Asia Championship held in Tianjin, China on August 6–16, 2009.

 Norwood once again joined the national team in 2013, this time under the second incarnation of the Smart-Gilas program.
 His athleticism and versatility on both sides of the floor was a great asset in the team's run to a silver medal finish in the FIBA Asia Men's Championship, hosted in the Philippines.

 Norwood rejoined the national team for the 2014 FIBA Basketball World Cup in Spain.
 He went viral during the tournament for his dunk over Argentinian NBA player Luis Scola.
 In 2020, it was one of 32 dunks nominated by FIBA for its Dunk of the Decade.

 He was also included in the final 12 during the 2015 FIBA Asia Championship wherein they took the second place after losing to China in the finals game.
 He also took part in the Olympics Qualifying Tournament, losing both games to France and New Zealand in the preliminary round and failing to advance in the knockout-round.

 Norwood also played in 2017 FIBA Asia Cup in Lebanon and was the team captain for the 2019 FIBA World Cup Asian Qualifiers and World Cup.

 Player profile

-Norwood is known as an athletic wing who is a playmaker and great defender.
+Norwood is known as an athletic wing who is a playmaker and defender.
 Chot Reyes, the national team coach, saw Norwood as "...an athletic player and a tall utility man.
 The 6’5”/6'6" guard we never had, who could guard the opponent’s best wingman, be a playmaker and fastbreak finisher”.
 He is also known for his energy and hustle.

 He is also known for being committed to the national team and for only staying with Rain or Shine for his whole professional career.